aws-samples/aws-iam-permissions-guardrails/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This library is licensed under the Apache 2.0 License.
 See the LICENSE file.